The book

 Locality, causality and phase constraint

 Locality and causality emerge from finite coherence constraints rather than sit as primitive principles.
 Causes precede effects because phase must evolve before it can resolve.
-Entangled systems share a phase structure established before separation, so correlations arise from common origin rather than transmitted signals.
+Entangled systems share an underlying phase structure established through their common relational history, allowing observed correlations without requiring superluminal signalling.

 Distance is not fundamental